What Happens When You Do Not Pay Your Debts Intentionally. Many people I speak to have ignored their debts before they

-It is likely that if you ignore your creditors demand to pay debt back, your creditors are highly likely to begin enforcement of debt recovery action and ask you to bring your account up to date.
+It is likely that if you ignore your creditors demand to pay the debt back, your creditors are highly likely to begin enforcement of debt recovery action and ask you to bring your account up to date.

 Making reduced payments will also affect your credit file and could lead to extra charges and interest.

 If you are not sure, you must take consultation from a debt advisor.
 You may also contact a local debt charity (Citizen Advice Bureau Of) for suitable debt advice if you are struggling to pay at all and are in constant fear of debt recovery.

 When you continue to make reduced payments, your account will eventually default, as you are no longer making the payments set out in the original agreement.

 Before you consider making reduced payments to your debts, it is important you understand the consequences and think carefully if this is the right thing to do.
 We can help you with this.

-We will provide you a detailed debt solution suitability report and will give you full details of your time and fee calculations in advance.
+We will provide you with a detailed debt solution suitability report and will give you full details of your time and fee calculations in advance.

 There are some situations when your unsecured debts can be turned into priority debt via a court judgment.
 This means you may have to keep paying the debt at the rate the creditor decides or file for N245, even if you are making lower reduced payments to other debts.